kerberos-io/agent/README.md

 **_Work In Progress_** - Currently we only support IP Cameras, we have [an approach for leveraging the USB and Raspberry Pi camera](https://github.com/kerberos-io/camera-to-rtsp), but this isn't working as expected with Balena.
 If you require this, you'll need to use the traditional Docker deployment with sidecar as mentioned above.

-## Introduction

-Kerberos Agent is an isolated and scalable video (surveillance) management agent with a strong focus on user experience, scalability, resilience, extension and integration.
-Kerberos.io provides different solutions, but from a high level point of view it comes into two flavours: Kerberos Agent and Kerberos Enterprise Suite.
-Bottom line Kerberos Enterprise Suite extends Kerberos Agent with additional components such as Kerberos Factory, Kerberos Vault and Kerberos Hub.

 ### Kerberos Agent

+The Kerberos Agent is an isolated and scalable video (surveillance) management agent with a strong focus on user experience, scalability, resilience, extension and integration.
+Kerberos.io provides, next to the Kerberos Agent, many other tools such as [Kerberos Factory](https://github.com/kerberos-io/factory), [Kerberos Vault](https://github.com/kerberos-io/vault) and [Kerberos Hub](https://github.com/kerberos-io/hub) to support different (enterprise) usecases: bring your own cloud, bring your own storage, etc. This repository contains everything you'll need to know about the core product, the Kerberos Agent.
+Below you'll find a brief list of features and functions.

 - Low memory and not CPU intensive.
 - Installation in seconds (Docker, Balena, etc).